jrmsklar/JSTopTabBarController/README.md

 ## Demo

-Build and run the `JSTopTabBar` project to see `JSTopTabBar` in action.
+Build and run the `JSTopTabBar` project in Xcode to see `JSTopTabBar` in action.

 ## Requirments